sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_110804012.jpg)

 When we got there, it was too cool!
-It looked like it would be still functionable.
+It looked like it would be still functional.
 Steps in great shape, no much loose rock, never mind the stairways that were death traps if you had a slight misstep.
-We thought here would be a goodtime for some journaling for the kids and sitting around for the adults.
+We thought here would be a good time for some journaling for the kids and sitting around for the adults.
 Super bonus: no one there!

 ![Alt text](/images/travel4/PXL_20231126_111226658.jpg)